Piotroski backtesting results available, 525pct return between June 1999 and now!

 (Note: We didn't just make a screener out of this theory.
-In our research we found that the Piotroski score doesn't only work with low price-to-book companies but also when applied on top of the Greenblatt Magic formula list and our own ERP5 Stock Screener.
-As a result, the Piotroski score has become one of our core KPIs that we made available accross all screeners.)
+In our research, we found that the Piotroski score doesn't only work with low price-to-book companies but also when applied on top of the Greenblatt Magic formula list and our own ERP5 Stock Screener.
+As a result, the Piotroski score has become one of the core KPIs that we made available across all screeners.)

-For an up to date performance of this strategy, visit Piotroski Stock Screener.
-We don't know what the next 10 year will have in store, but the markets will probably stay flat.
+For an up-to-date performance of this strategy, visit Piotroski Stock Screener.
+We don't know what the next 10 years will have in store, but the markets will probably stay flat.
 So unless you have a crystal ball or have a natural ability to pick the future winners, why not try the Piotroski stock screener?
-Just imagine what this screeners could do when applied to your portfolio!
+Just imagine what this screener could do when applied to your portfolio!